Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Goldberg, D.E. and Holland, J.H., 1988.
 Genetic algorithms and machine learning.
 Machine Learning, 3(2), pp.95-99.

+* De Jong, K.A., 1975.
+An analysis of the behavior of a class of genetic adaptive systems.
+Doctoral Dissertation, University of Michigan.

 * Holland, J.H., 1962.
 Outline for a logical theory of adaptive systems.
 Journal of the ACM, 9(3), pp.297-314.

 ## Evolution Strategies (ES)